Request ACTRI Services

 Coming Soon The ACT Network, funded by the Clinical and Translational Science Awards (CTSA) program, is a nationwide network of sites that share EHR data to significantly increase participant accrual to the nation’s highest priority clinical trials.
 UC San Diego is a participating site.

-Data Extracts from Structured Information (DESI) in electronic health records – A service that identifies patients and extracts identified, de-identified, or limited patient-level datasets from electronic medical records according to IRB approval for clinical research projects.
-To request DESI services, please go to the
+Patient Information Extract Service (PIES) in electronic health records – A service that identifies patients and extracts identified, de-identified, or limited patient-level datasets from electronic medical records according to IRB approval for clinical research projects.
+To request PIES, please go to the

 ACTRI Service Request Form.